P-Contorta/UnitCalc/README.md

 - Minute
 - Hour

-Values can be created with units not explicitly supported by the above units but the they will be represented as combination of the 7 base SI units.
+Values can be created with units not explicitly supported by the above units but they will be represented as combination of the 7 base SI units.

 ## Usage:
 ### 1.)
 Getting Started: